strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/additional-resources/helper-plugin.md

 ### useCMEditViewDataManager

-A lot of the internals have been reworked and splitted.
-We are exposing a main experimental hook to replace this one named `useContentManagerContext` the rest of the logic is in multiple hooks.
+A lot of the internals have been reworked and split.
+We are exposing a main experimental hook to replace this one named `useContentManagerContext` while the rest of the logic is in several hooks.

 ```tsx
 // Before